 Sport Management Appeals

 While competitive academic standards have been established for admission and matriculation, the faculty do realize that there can be events in students' lives that hinder their ability to live up to their academic potential.
 The Sport Management appeals process provides students who do not meet the admissions criteria an opportunity to document significant circumstances that have negatively impacted their academic performance.
 Students should note that this is not an opportunity to appeal the admissions standards.
 Rather, the process is an opportunity for students to make the case that their prior academic performance, due to extenuating circumstances, is not indicative of their true potential.
 Further, the process allows the student to demonstrate that, if given the opportunity, they will be able to meet the standards soon after being granted admission into the program.
+Appeals will also be considered if a student has not fulfilled all of the admission requirements due to an extenuating circumstance.

 General Guidelines for Appeals